 What are tented tiles?

-Almost everyone believes that the presence of tented tiles means that the foundation has failed
+Almost every layperson believes that the presence of tented tiles means that the foundation has failed

 In truth, the foundation is not the culprit.
-The root of the problem is a poor application: the tiles were not applied properly.
+The root of the problem is poor application.
+In many cases, the tiles were not applied properly.
+Weather can be an important contributor underlying factor.
 Check out this short video:

 Missing soft (movement) joints